mabbasiazad/getting_started_open_source/README.md

 This is Mehdi's modifiction for practicing pull request.
 This is my change while waitng fom the pull request to be merged.
-# Making a pull request to an open-source project (intentioally changed by mehdi to create a conflict)
+# Making a request to an open-source project (intentioally changed by mehdi to create a conflict)

 You want to make a pull request to an open-source project?
 You don't know how to do it?